Pensacola, Florida: Architecture

-Pensacola does not have a prominent skyline, but has several low-rise buildings.
+Pensacola does not have a high rise presence, but has several medium-rise buildings.
 The tallest is the 15-floor Crowne Plaza Grand Hotel, at 146 ft.
 Other tall buildings include the Scenic Apartments (98 ft), SunTrust Tower (96 ft), Seville Tower (88 ft), and the AT&T Building (76 ft).

 Historic buildings in Pensacola include the First National Bank Building.